-Written by listed counsellor/psychotherapist: Darren F Magee, Counsellor, psychotherapist and Clinical Supervisor
+Written by listed counsellor/psychotherapist: Darren F Magee, Counselling and psychotherapy

 17th September, 20150 Comments

 In today’s workplace it doesn’t matter what position you’re at - there is a level of stress that perhaps wasn’t there a generation ago.
 Most jobs have targets and performance related outcomes that we are constantly measured on.
 Also our social circles have become so much wider due to the internet and social networking.
 There are times when pressures from one area affects the others, such as our relationships, performance, motivation and general outlook on life.

 With today’s technology we are pretty much always contactable, and the temptation not to read work emails that come through to us on our phone in the evening can be just as strong as it is not to read a social media status update during office hours.
 But is it possible to totally switch off at five and leave work until nine the next morning?
 On the other hand is it possible to park that row you had with your partner that morning until you get home in the evening?

 As difficult as it can be to switch from one role to the other there are some things we can do to help prevent one area of our lives creeping into another.

 It can be helpful to establish healthy boundaries between work and home life.
 Know your values and communicate them clearly.
 For example, if you feel you have unreasonable deadlines or tasks is it okay to speak to your manager?
 Is it okay to ask for assistance?
 Is it okay to say no?
 If these pressures aren’t on your mind at home it can help you concentrate on other things like helping the kids with their homework or enjoying a meal with friends.